M-Files/Libraries.MFWSClient/Readme.md

 ## Authentication

-Currently two methods of authentication are supported: authentication using credentials, and Windows Single Sign On.
+Currently three methods of authentication are supported: authentication using credentials, and Windows Single Sign On.

 ## Authenticating using credentials